Custom item types

 raise NotImplementedError

-def sdict(self):
+def actual_state(self):

 """

-`None` instead means that the item does not exist on the
+the node.
+Returning `None` instead means that the item does

-For the item to validate as correct, the values for all keys in
+For the item to validate as correct, the values for all keys

-self.cdict() have to match this statedict.
+in self.expected_state have to match this actual_state.

 """